Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

 \subsection{Validation of IH Metrics}

-We validated the reliability of our IH detection pipeline on a dedicated human-annotated dataset, where clips were manually labeled by consensus for the presence of speech and music hallucinations (see Appendix~\ref{sec:appendix_human}).
-However, the task of defining precise temporal boundaries for acoustic events is inherently subjective and prone to ambiguity.
-This makes evaluating a detector solely on its ability to perfectly replicate these boundaries (i.e., maximizing recall) a potentially misleading measure of performance.
-We contend that a more robust criterion for reliability is ensuring that any detected segment corresponds to a genuine, human-verified event, which places a stronger emphasis on \textbf{precision}.
+We validated the reliability of our IH detection pipeline on a dedicated human annotated dataset, where clips were manually labeled for the presence of speech and music hallucinations (see Appendix).
+However, human annotators are generally insensitive to fine-grained acoustic boundaries and often overlook short pauses on the order of tens or even hundreds of milliseconds.
+As a result, relying solely on recall oriented evaluation can be misleading.
+A more reliable criterion is ensuring that each detected segment corresponds to a genuine human verified event, which calls for placing stronger emphasis on \textit{precision}.

-To formally reflect this principle in our evaluation, we adopt the generalized $F_{\beta}$-score, defined as:
+To quantify this emphasis, we adopt the generalized $F_{\beta}$-score:

-We specifically set $\beta = 0.5$, which gives twice the weight to precision over recall, thereby aligning our quantitative evaluation with the goal of ensuring high detector reliability.
+Precision oriented evaluation corresponds to $\beta < 1$, though choosing $\beta$ too small would overly penalize recall and suppress meaningful detections.
+As shown in Fig.~\ref{fig:f_beta_curve}, the \textbf{Majority Vote (MV)} fusion strategy consistently achieves the highest $F_{\beta}$ scores across the range $\beta \in [0.40, 0.92]$, outperforming both AND and OR.
+This interval also aligns with our goal of favoring precision without overcommitting to it, as it emphasizes precision while still preserving adequate recall.

-Table~\ref{tab:ih_validation} reports the performance of our detection methods.
-Notably, the individual \textbf{PANNs} model achieves the highest F$_{0.5}$ score (82.97).
-However, the \textbf{Majority Vote (MV)} ensemble attains a nearly identical score (82.62) while providing the added robustness of a multi-detector consensus.
-We therefore select \textbf{MV} for all subsequent experiments, concluding that the critical benefit of ensemble robustness outweighs the negligible difference in performance scores.
+The strong and stable performance of MV across this precision leaning interval indicates that it offers the most reliable trade-off between false positives and false negatives.
+We therefore adopt \textbf{MV} as the fusion strategy for all subsequent experiments.